 Section II: Steps Taken to Ensure that Your Agency

 Has an Effective System in Place for Responding to Requests

 As the Attorney General emphasized in his FOIA Guidelines, "[a]pplication of the proper disclosure standard is only one part of ensuring transparency.
 Open government requires not just a presumption of disclosure, but also an effective system for responding to FOIA requests."
 It is essential that agencies effectively manage their FOIA program.

-- Describe any other steps your agency has undertaken to ensure that your FOIA system operates efficiently and effectively, such as conducting self-assessments to find greater efficiencies, improving search processes, streamlining consultations, eliminating redundancy, etc.
+- Describe any other steps your agency has undertaken to ensure that your FOIA system operates efficiently and effectively, such as conducting self-assessments to find greater efficiencies, improving search processes, eliminating redundancy, etc.

 Section III: Steps Taken to Increase Proactive Disclosures